7 Elements of Persuasive Advertising Copy

 Most successful ads contain the same basic elements.
 Here they are so you can use them for your next promotion:

 Direct response marketing always includes a deal.
 It offers a discount, give-away, bonus offer, or freebie.

-No matter how financially comfortable someone feels, finding a bargain still strikes an internal chord that entices many of us to want to buy.
+No matter how successful you feel, finding a bargain on something you love still strikes an internal chord, enticing you to buy.

 2. Present a clear – and prompt – deadline

 By deadline, I also mean limited quantity.
 It doesn’t matter whether you say, “Deal ends tonight!” or “Only 11 more available!”
 Both serve as the deadline necessary for closing that sale through scarcity.

 We’re creatures of habit.
 Sadly, one of those habits includes procrastination (but I’ll tell you about procrastination when I have a little more time…)